 Let’s get started!

-Let us first learn more about the cheese categories.
+Let us first learn more about the types of cheese for pizza.
 Usually, cheese is categorized depending on how it is made.

-This guide will talk about the different types according to the length of fermentation, moisture content, and how firm they are.
-These categories include:
+This guide will discuss the different types of cheese for pizza according to the length of fermentation, moisture content, and how firm they are.

-Hard Cheese: This category contains less moisture than semi-hard and semi-soft cheese.
-It is also the firmest, takes longer to ripen, and has the most extended shelf life.
+This type of cheese contains less moisture than semi-hard and semi-soft cheese.
+It is also firm, takes longer to ripen, and has the most extended shelf life.

 Since hard cheeses are firm, they are suitable for grating.
-They generally have a crystalline texture, and some even crumble, depending on how long they have aged.
+Depending on their ages, they generally have a crystalline texture, and some even crumble.

 Hard cheese ferments for not less than 6-12 months, with some going for years, making it lose moisture.
 Many people love these types of cheese because of their strong taste.

-Semi-Hard Cheese: The cheese in this category ages longer than semi-soft cheese but less than hard cheese.
+This type of cheese ages longer than semi-soft cheese but less than hard cheese.
 The cheese has more moisture content than hard cheese but less than soft and semi-soft cheese.

 The fermentation period makes it partially firm, which is also suitable for grating.

-Semi-Soft Cheese: The cheese in this category has more moisture with a mild taste.
+This type of cheese has more moisture and a mild taste.
 That is because they mature for a shorter period, about a month.

 The cheese is softer and more difficult to grate.
 However, it is suitable for melting in your everyday cooking.